 Gatorade, powerade, Skratch Labs, Tailwind Nutrition and UCan are some options.

 Tailwind vs. Skratch

 We get a lot of questions about Skratch vs. Tailwind comparing these two nutrition products so we thought they deserved their own heading.

-There are lots of sports products out there such as gels, chews, and sports beverages that contain an ideal amount of carbohydrates (for fuel) as well as providing some electrolytes (such as sodium and potassium).
+There are lots of sports products out there such as gels, chews, and sports beverages that contain an ideal amount of carbohydrates (for fuel) as well as provide some electrolytes (such as sodium and potassium).
 Other things to consider include texture, taste, flavor, caffeine amount, and portability (how will you carry it?).

 Tailwind is a popular option.
 Their endurance fuel option mixes with water and provides calories and electrolytes.
 It comes available in four non-caffeinated flavors and four caffeinated flavors.
 It is vegan and gluten free., so great for a vegan ultramarathoner or marathoner.

 - One scoop provides 25g of carbohydrates and 310mg of sodium.

 - It is recommended to mix this with 20-24 oz. of water.

 - Based on fueling and hydration recommendations, you may need 1-2 scoops per hour of racing.